 To upload your first object, drag it into the browser or select Upload File and browse to the file you wish to upload.

 You can upload not only files but also folders, just drag them into the browser or select Upload Folder and browse to the folder you wish to upload.

 If you want to create a folder, you can do that with the New Folder button.

-When you drag and drop your file into the Satellite Admin Console Object Browser, the Storj DCS S3-compatible Gateway will encrypt the data using, break large files into 64MB Segments (or for smaller files a single segment), then erasure code the segments, breaking each segment into 80 pieces, then distributing those pieces over our network of thousands of independently operated storage nodes.
+When you drag and drop your file into the Satellite Admin Console Object Browser, the Storj DCS S3-compatible Gateway will encrypt the data using server-side encryption, break large files into 64MB Segments (or for smaller files a single segment), then erasure code the segments, breaking each segment into 80 pieces, then distributing those pieces over our network of thousands of independently operated storage nodes.